alexdsbreslav/python_for_uxr/README.md

 ### Does any of this cost any money?
 No!
 All of the tools that I will introduce to you in this tutorial are free and (mostly) open source.
 ### How long will this take?
-This tutorial is a work in progress.
-I am developing new material and testing existing material with friends and colleagues.
-Below I outline the tutorial, as it currently stands, and roughly how long each step will take:
-1. **Download the tools** you'll need to program and familiarize yourself with how they work. **~30 minutes-1 hour**
+1. **Download tools** you'll need to program and familiarize yourself with how they work. **~30 minutes-1 hour**
-2. Learn and practice **Python basics** @ [codeacademy.com](https://www.codecademy.com/learn/learn-python). **~10-20 hours**
+2. **Learn Python basics** @ [codeacademy.com](https://www.codecademy.com/learn/learn-python). **~10-20 hours**
-3. Learn how to navigate **essential tools and resources** that you'll need as you learn how to code (Jupyter Notebooks, packages, documentation of packages, error messages etc.) **~30 minutes-1 hour**
+3. **Python in Jupyter Notebooks** - Here you'll learn how to navigate essential tools and resources that you'll need for your data analyses (Jupyter Notebooks, packages, documentation of packages, error messages etc.) **~30 minutes-1 hour**
-4. Learn how to take messy raw data to a **clean data** table that is ready for interpretation and analysis. **~2-4 hours**
+4. **Clean your data** - Here you'll learn how to take messy raw data to a clean data table that is ready for interpretation and analysis. **~2-4 hours**
-5. Once your data are clean, you'll want to **examine basic descriptive statistics**.
-Learn how to manipulate your data to understand its features (e.g. how many users are in your study?
-What was the average rating for your product?). **~30 minutes-1 hour**
+5. **Understand you data** -  Here you'll learn how to understand the key features of your data (e.g. how many users are in your study?
+What was the average rating for your product?) and examine basic descriptive statistics. **~30 minutes-1 hour**
-6. Learn how to **visualize your data**.
-Visualization is a key step to understanding the features of your data, as well as communicating your findings in a compelling way to stakeholders. **~30 minutes-1 hour**
+6. **Visualize your data** - Here you'll learn how to visualize your data; this a key step to understanding the features of your data, as well as communicating your findings in a compelling way to stakeholders. **~30 minutes-1 hour**

 ## To get started...
 [Click here](https://github.com/alexdsbreslav/python_for_uxr/tree/master/step1_download_tools) to go to the step 1 instructions.

 ## Please reach out!
 As a researcher, I also actively research my own materials!
-If you have suggestions, questions, concerns, or sticking points, please let me know @ alexdsbreslav@gmail.com.
+If you have suggestions, questions, concerns, or sticking points, please file an issue on GitHub [here] (https://github.com/alexdsbreslav/python_for_uxr/issues) or let me know @ alexdsbreslav@gmail.com.